Anelosimus eximius: Social behavior

+Reproduction

+Reproduction occurs throughout the year.
+Eggs sacs are laid beneath leaf canopies and tended to by females, which maintain position near a single sac.
+Additional females may position themselves near a sac if one is unattended.
+Tending females groom and clean the surface of their sacs, and occasionally remove silk from them or move them to other leaves.

+After hatching, clutches of spiderlings remain together for several days.
+Juveniles stay beneath leaf canopies until their third instar, at which point they move to the upper strands of the web.
+Young are fed by regurgitation; females will feed young other than their own.

 Prey capture and feeding

 Anelosimus eximius are notable for favoring large prey items, which make up a much larger portion of their diet compared to solitary or less social species.
 A. eximius colonies are recorded to primarily capture prey in the 10-20 mm range with peaks reaching up to 50 mm or more, while solitary species from the same locations rarely take prey exceeding 10 mm in size.
 In a comparative study, large prey items such as wasps, bees, coleopterans, lepidopterans, heteropterans, blattodeans and orthopterans were found to make up 74.8% of the diet of A. eximius but only 22.5% of the diet of Anelosimus jucundus, a related but less social species.
 Smaller prey is often ignored by the spiders and is typically able to escape from the web.
 A. eximius webs typically makes use of non-sticky "knockdown strands" up to several meters long which are strung across open flyways through which larger flying insects tend to move.

 Insects that collide with these strands fall into the web below, where their struggling movements attract the spiders.
 Large groups of spiders will swarm captured insects; larger prey and animals that struggle longer will typically attract more spiders.
 Groups of 30-50 spiders or more can be observed attacking a single large insect.
 Large prey items are afterwards fed on collectively by multiple individual spiders.
+The spiders subdue prey through biting and throwing silk over it.
+When attacking larger prey or animals capable of causing injury, the spiders use stickier silk than otherwise.
+There is little coordination during these events outside of avoiding contact with other spiders to limit the potential of throwing silk over them.

 A. eximius webs do not capture large numbers of prey, but the prey that are caught are significantly larger than most prey captured in the webs of other individual social or antisocial spider species.
 Thus, their techniques provide more nutrients than other social spider colonies may obtain.
 These techniques are most efficient in Anelosimus eximius colonies of about 1,000 individuals.